Vietnam country brief

 Australia also raises human rights at senior levels, including at ministerial-level, with the Vietnamese government at appropriate opportunities.

 Australia plays a constructive role at the UN Human Rights Council, including through the Universal Periodic Review (UPR) process.
 The UPR provides a forum for constructive discussion of human rights situations in all UN member states, including Vietnam, and identifies practical steps to address specific human rights concerns.

 Australia was an active participant in Vietnam’s UPR review in 2009 and will be again at Vietnam’s next review in early 2014.

 Australia's development cooperation program with Vietnam

-The Australia – Vietnam Joint Aid Program Strategy (2010-2015) guides Australia’s aid to Vietnam in priority areas of human resource development, economic integration and environmental sustainability.
+The Australia – Vietnam Joint Aid Program Strategy (2010-2015) guides Australia’s aid to Vietnam in priority areas of economic integration, human resource development (including scholarships) and environmental sustainability.

-The Australia Awards program builds on more than 35 years of investment in improving the credentials of Vietnam’s workforce.
-The scholarship program has provided 1293 long-term and 656 short-term awards from 2007–12.
+Australia is providing enhanced leadership, knowledge and technical skills to Vietnamese to improve the quality of Vietnam’s human resources.
+The Australia Awards program builds on more than 35 years of investment in improving the credentials of Vietnam’s workforce (see Scholarships and Fellowships above).
+The scholarship program has provided 1262 long-term and 656 short-term awards from 2007–12.

-Addressing climate change and ensuring environmental sustainability will ensure that the development gains achieved by Vietnam are not undone.
+Addressing environmental sustainability will ensure that the development gains achieved by Vietnam are not undone.
 Australia is supporting climate change adaptation and mitigation in the Mekong Delta.
 Australian support is also helping the Government of Vietnam to adopt better planning and implementation approaches for providing rural water supplies and sanitation.